shadowmere-xyz/.github/README.md

-# .github
+# shadowmere.xyz
-Home of the Shadowmere organization
+A list of shadowsocks proxies.